lucianodato/noise-repellent/README.md

 ## Features

-* Adaptive and manual noise estimation
+* Adaptive noise reduction plugin for low latency voice denoise
+* Manual noise capture plugin for customizable noise reduction
 * Adjustable Reduction and many other parameters to tweak the reduction
-* Uses a psychoacoustic model to reduce artifacts of the reduction
 * Option to listen to the residual signal
 * Soft bypass
 * Noise profile saved with the session